Our coastal powder room makeover is done! Read this post to get all the scoop on how we took it from boring drab to coastal fab!

 Looking for coastal paint colors?
 I’ve got all of my tried and true favorites right here!

 Next was my favorite part – the wallpaper!
-The minute I saw it, I knew it was the one!
-I just knew it would make our blue and white coastal powder room makeover amazing!
+The minute I saw it in Kelley Nan’s home, I knew it was the one!
+I just knew it would make our coastal powder room makeover amazing!
 I had been searching for wallpaper for a while but this one was love at first sight.
 Now, I had never hung wallpaper before but figured it was a small enough room that I could give it a try.
 Since doing this project, I found out that they sell it in a peel and stick option as well!
 It’s a great alternative if wallpapering isn’t for you!

 So back to my first-time wallpapering experience.
 I did it!
 Is it perfect?
 Nope!
 Did I say a few curse words when I got to the corners?
 Yep!
 But I did my best and overall, I’m really happy with it.